 The reason seems to be that the Middle Assyrian author of Ištar’s Descent was completely unacquainted with the ritual of Dumuzi’s resurrection and did not subscribe to the notion that Dumuzi was a dying and rising god, or even opposed this idea.
 From the author’s perspective, Dumuzi was only a dying god.
 Reading the description of Dumuzi’s resurrection at the end of Inana’s Descent, he interpreted it the only way he knew how: by excerpting passages from the mourning rituals held for Dumuzi.
 In these rituals, Dumuzi does indeed rise from the netherworld with the dead, but only to participate in rituals held in his honor.
 After the ritual has concluded, he returns to the netherworld.

 The discussion above demonstrates that Mesopotamian works—both those contemporary with Inana’s Descent as well as those composed after it—would eventually come to ignore the mythologem of Dumuzi’s rise from the netherworld.
-Moreover, even those works that were familiar with the work Inana’s Descent did not understand the meaning of such a rise and reinterpreted the account as a perennial but temporary rise from the netherworld with dead spirits.
-While it was this very interpretation of Dumuzi’s rising that ultimately enabled modern scholars to mistakenly reinterpret the passages in question as a description of a resurrection, for the author of Ištar’s Descent Dumuzi was simply participating in a burial rite and nothing more.
+Moreover, even those works that were familiar with the work Inana’s Descent either omitted this mythologeme, did not understand the meaning of such a rise, or even polemicized against it by reinterpreting it as a perennial but temporary rise from the netherworld with dead spirits.
+While it was this very interpretation of Dumuzi’s rising that ultimately enabled modern scholars to mistakenly reinterpret Ištar’s Descent as a description of a Dumuzi’s resurrection, for the author of Ištar’s Descent Dumuzi was simply participating in a burial rite.

 Inana’s Descent

 Finally, considering that the work Inana’s Descent appears to be the only extant Mesopotamian source to mention the resurrection of Dumuzi, we must ask to what extent was that idea present in the Sumerian work?
 A simple reading of Inana’s Descent reveals that the mythologem in question (see the citation above) was inserted into just a few lines of the work at its very end with no allusions to it earlier in the work.
 Moreover, even if the three lines that noted the biannual rotation of Dumuzi had constituted the core of the work, they would still have contradicted the main plot of the second section—i.e., that Inana was taking vengeance upon Dumuzi, surrendering him to the demons of the netherworld for his crimes (ll.
 285-406).
-This is not to mention the disconnection between the final lines and the first, independent part of the composition which recounts the descent of Inana into the netherworld and her ascent from there, assisted by Enki (ll.
+This is not to mention the disconnection between the final lines and the first section of the work, which recounts the descent of Inana into the netherworld and her ascent from there, assisted by Enki (ll.
 1-284).

 While there are other themes in Inana’s Descent that contradict each other, or are disconnected from each other—all of them are attested in earlier Mesopotamian sources.
 The appearance of Dumuzi’s rise from the netherworld by contrast is the first and only instance of such a mythologem in a Mesopotamian context.